Navvnneeth/BookWorm/README.md

+BookWorm is a full-stack web application where users can explore a massive library of books, read book details and engage with a community of readers.
+Users can post comments, rate books, and curate their own list of favorites.

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.